A circuit designer built for people who actually think about racing.

 Lap time and race laps are calculated from this profile.
 The results are approximations rather than a full simulation, but they are grounded in real vehicle physics and produce numbers that feel right to anyone familiar with motorsport.

-The three vehicle classes
+The six vehicle classes

 Formula 1 generates extreme levels of aerodynamic downforce that increase with speed.
 This means F1 actually corners more efficiently at higher speeds, producing a non-linear relationship between corner radius and minimum speed.
 The class is configured around a 305 km race distance, matching the minimum FIA Formula 1 distance.